 Curriculum & Courses

-Students in the Energy and Environment concentration have access to over 90 advanced EE electives and specialize in one of three focus areas: Global Energy Management & Policy (GEMP), Energy Resource Management (ERM), or Environmental Policy & Management (EPM)..
+Students in the Energy and Environment concentration have access to over 90 advanced EE electives.

 For more information about the curriculum, including sample programs, visit the SIPA Bulletin.

-- In order to concentrate in EE, students must achieve a grade at least B- in SIPA U6300 or SIPA U6400.
-(All MIA and MPA students take one of these classes as part of the programs’ core curriculum.)
+- In order to concentrate in EE, students must achieve a grade of at least B- in SIPA U6300 and SIPA U6400.
+(All MIA and MPA students take one of these classes as part of the program's core curriculum.)

 - Students must complete five courses as part of this concentration.

-If you have questions about bypassing any of the concentration requirements, contact the Dean of Student Affairs.
+If you have questions about any of the concentration requirements, contact the Co-Directors of EE or the Concentration Manager.